Seatis/my-teaching-materials/workshop/java-spring-intro/README.md

 ### Say Hello to all the world (Web App)
 You are very happy and would say hello in different languages

-According to previous tasks you should create a webb app which say hello in different languages and this hellos have different font sizes and colors.
+According to previous tasks you should create a web app which say hello in different languages and this hellos have different font sizes and colors.

 - Use the following greetings:
 ```java